Helsinki Airport: Expansion of Terminal 2

-Terminal 2 will have new gates (8 additional gates to Terminal 2) and aircraft stands on the apron.
+Terminal 2 will have new gates (eight additional gates to Terminal 2) and aircraft stands on the apron.
 All gates for long-haul flights will have double jet bridges (such as the ones at Incheon International Airport) to enable handling larger aircraft more efficiently.
 Finavia has signed a contract with Thyssen Krupp Airport Systems for 16 widebody aircraft stands with up to 33 new jet bridges.
 New jet bridges were installed to gates 38 and 39 (now 53 and 54).
 Gate 48 can accommodate the Airbus A380 superjumbo and there are new aircraft stands on the apron accommodating the A380.
 Five of the gates will be able to accommodate two regional jets, such as Boeing 737s or Airbus A320s, simultaneously at a single gate.
 Two of these gates are located at West Pier.

 In June 2016, the new bus terminal for remote aircraft stand operations was opened to increase the airport's capacity with gates 50A-M.

 The new South Pier of Terminal 2 was inaugurated on 10 July 2017.
 The first scheduled flight from the new pier, AY006 departed from Gate 54 to New York City.
 The new pier covers 8300 m2.
 In addition to the new terminal building, new dual boarding gates S54 and S55 as well as aircraft stands 171 and 172 were opened.
 Construction of the southern wing of Terminal 2 started on 4 January 2016.
 The construction took around 18 months.
 There are two floors: one for arriving passengers, the other for departures and gates 52 to 55.
 All the gates have dual boarding jet bridges.
 The new wing also features the first moving walkway at any airport in Finland.

-On 20 September 2016, the construction on the West Pier began, even though it was expected to start in summer 2017.
-The first part of the west wing is expected to be finished in April 2019 while the entire pier was completed in October 2019.
+On 20 September 2016, the construction on the West Pier began, even though it was expected to start in the summer of 2017.
+The first part of the west wing was expected to be finished in April 2019, while the entire pier was completed in October 2019.
 The west wing represents some €300,000,000 of Finavia's substantial total investment of €900,000,000.
 The first part of the west wing built is the large central plaza, "Aukio", which was opened in February 2019.
 It brings 25000 m2 of new passenger and baggage facilities to the airport.
 The pier is equipped with nine gates for widebody jets.
 Gate 48 is able to accommodate the Airbus A380.

 The area of the apron to be renovated covers a total of 157000 m2.

 The Helsinki Airport development program also includes plans to expand Terminal 2 to the area currently used for parking and public transport.
 This would provide more space for check-in, security control and baggage operations, allowing the airport to concentrate all departure and arrival services in a single terminal.
 On 1 December 2021, a new multimodal travel center will be opened in connection with Terminal 2, among other things, to streamline access to the airport from the train station and bus terminal.